 Fatal error: Class ‘ClassName’ not found…

-• Confirm the plugin/theme providing the class is active.
+- Confirm the plugin or theme that provides the class is active.

 Syntax Errors (Parse Errors)